Next.js Authentication: Code Examples and Libraries to Get You Started

 What Is Next.js Authentication?

-Authentication helps ensure that only authorized users can access a website or application and its data.
+Next.js Aauthentication helps ensure that only authorized users can access a Next.js website or application and its data.
 It helps to protect sensitive information and prevents unauthorized access.
 This is commonly achieved through methods such as login and password authentication, OAuth, or JWT tokens.
-In Next.js, authentication can be implemented using various strategies, including server-side rendering, client-side only, or a combination of both.
+Next.js has three authentication patterns (in this article we focus on the first two):

 In this article: